 Packing and Equipment List

-In addition to the regular camper packing & equipment lists (in Camper and Parent Handbook 2022), LITs & CITs should pack the following:
+In addition to the regular camper packing & equipment lists (in Camper Handbook 2023), LITs & CITs should pack the following.
+LITs & CITs will be sharing a room with other program participants.
+Space is limited, so pack accordingly.